-You will have noticed that every time a dataset is imported or generated in your projects, an amigo_id column is generated, in whose fields are stored a unique identifier of each record.
+You will have noticed that every time a dataset is imported or generated in your projects, an amigo_id column is generated, in this field a unique identifier of each record is stored.
 This code will be used as a foreign key in the records of its related peer.

 To create a relationship, go to the Form Editor of any of the two datasets to match and add a related table field.